 Getting Started with Data Analytics Use Cases

 More than ever, businesses across every industry are looking to incorporate data analytics to help drive value throughout their corporation.
 What's changed is the nature of the questions we're receiving from customers.
-In a nutshell, we've seen our primary engagement pivot from collecting data to now supporting data analysis and curation.
+In a nutshell, we've seen our primary engagement pivot from collecting data to now supporting data analysis, curation and deliver actionable insight and business intelligence.

-WWT's Business and Analytics Advisors (BAA) team provides consulting services in analytics, AI and enterprise architecture engagements.
-Based on our experience delivering data science work with our clients, the BAA team has found some commonalities in the process a business can take to maximize success--we have also learned from challenges, road bumps and lessons along the way.
+World Wide Technology provides consulting services in analytics, AI and enterprise architecture engagements.
+Based on our experience delivering data science work with our clients, we've found commonalities in the process a business can take to maximize success—we have also learned from challenges, road bumps and lessons along the way.

 The key elements of designing and developing successful data science use cases are: